Mental Health in CKD Patients

 Operating in a high-intensity clinical environment requiring empathy and consistency.

-Our mental health initiatives address all three stakeholders — because resilience in dialysis care is collective.
+Our mental health in ckd patients initiatives address all three stakeholders — because resilience in dialysis care is collective.

 The Power of Peer Visibility